Locations:

 • Take your temperature: Before you get out of bed to pee, put in your contacts, or even hit that snooze button, use a standard thermometer to take your basal body temperature orally.

 • Record your results: Jot down the number in a journal, on a chart, or in whatever form you prefer.
-Some people use graph paper, while others use charting apps specifically designed to track basal body temperature.
+You can use graph paper or charting apps that are specifically designed to track basal body temperature.

 • Be consistent: Record your basal body temperature daily (or as often as possible), attempting to take it at the same time every day.
 Skip tracking when you’re traveling or if you were drinking the night before, as your results will be skewed.